kaanaksit/odak/docs/course/fundamentals.md

 ### Convolution Operation
 Convolution is a mathematical operation used as a building block for describing systems.
 It has proven to be highly effective in machine learning and deep learning.
+Convolution operation often denoted with a `*` symbol.
+Assume there is a matrix, A, which we want to convolve with some other matrix, also known as the kernel, K.

 <figure markdown>